an0n7os/Netflix-clone/README.md

 # Demo

-The app is deployed using Firebase at https://web-net.netlify.app/
+The app is deployed using Netlify at https://web-net.netlify.app/

 ## Available Scripts